gavin-research/yui-docs/README.md

 These tests allow first to give access to Bob to Alice salted hash.
 Then Bob sends a token from Blockchain A and it arrives to Blockchain B through the IBC.
 The salted hash is immediately returned to Blockchain A automatically through the same IBC, so the owner can see they have the salted hash now on Blockchain A.

 You can execute the following tests for the connection IBC2-IBC1 from *samples/minitoken-ethereum-ethereum* to check the functioning of the project:
+Before executing the tests, make sure that you change back *samples/minitoken-ethereum-ethereum/truffle-config.js* `contract_dir` to `contract_dir3` on the variables from before, because the tests are executed from the Private Blockchain.

-- `npx truffle exec test/9-volcado.js --network=ibc0`
+- `npx truffle exec test/9-volcado.js --network=ibc2`

+Before executing this test, make sure that you change back *samples/minitoken-ethereum-ethereum/truffle-config.js* `contract_dir3` to `contract_dir2` on the variables from before, because the tests are executed from the Private Blockchain.
-- `npx truffle test test/9-volcado.test.js --network=ibc0 --compile-none --migrate-none`
+- `npx truffle test test/9-volcado.test.js --network=ibc1 --compile-none --migrate-none`

 These tests allow you to send a new issued certificate data from the private blockchain with SCVolcado to the IBC1 SCStorage.

+An additional test `npx truffle exec test/00-mappingtest.js --network=ibc0` can be done to check the correct functioning of the mappings on the chain 0, updating first too *samples/minitoken-ethereum-ethereum/truffle-config.js* `contract_dir2` to `contract_dir`

 # YUI